ooddle

 The Real Solution

 The reason this approach is less popular than the cardio-first model is partly cultural and partly economic.
 Strength training intimidates many people.
 Walking sounds too easy to be effective.
 The fitness industry has more profitable products to sell than "lift weights, walk a lot, sleep well, eat protein."
-Yet this is what produces the actual results that last.
+Yet this is what produces the actual results that last, and the people who have figured this out tend to keep their results across decades rather than bouncing back to their starting weight every two years.

 Ready to try something different?